hpc2n/openmp-parallelism-course/docs/profiling-analysis.rst

 - Load your compiler tool: “ml foss”

-- Copy/paste the following C code that contains an OpenMP parallel implementation:
+- Copy/paste the following C code that contains an OpenMP parallel implementation (at this point you are not expected to understand the OpenMP directives):

 .. code-block:: c